-Above: Improving Services to People with Developmental Disabilities, 2011, Province of British Columbia
+Above: Improving Services to People with Developmental Disabilities, 2011, Province of British Columbia Social innovation & service sustainability: Moving from what to how?

 Shadowing service providers Clockwise from left: Janey takes in a wall of information at the Fraser Health Licensing office; CLBC staff review Quality of Life survey results for BACI; Douglas College Career & Employment Program presentation; Sandra from Simon Fraser Community Living Society much and so little all at the same time.